andreasprlic/uniprot-or-mapping/README.md

 ## Populate the database and load UniProt data.

-Once the initial code/database have been created any UniProt-XML file can get parsed and loaded into the database.
+Once the initial code/database have been created any UniProt-XML file can get parsed and loaded into a database (however the code also works stand-alone off UniProt XML files).

 ## Default: Load all of Swiss-Prot